-In the first three reports, in reviewing the sampled cases to determine compliance, we encountered two unexpected issues.
+In the first five reports and in this one, in reviewing the sampled cases to determine compliance, we encountered two issues.
 First, each month a number of the sampled cases of Quality of Life arrests involved arrests for offenses that emerged after the stop for the Quality of Life Offense.
 For example, an officer approaches a person who is on private property and as the officer approaches, the person of interest drops something that later turns out to be a controlled substance.
 The officer arrests the person for trespassing and for possession of the controlled substance without indicating in the report that an alternative to arrest was considered.
 In these instances we determined, after consultation with the parties to the Voluntary Agreement, that as long as the arrest report accurately stated probable cause these arrests would be considered consistent with departmental policy and were compliant for purposes of this audit.
-In other words, those arrests were counted as compliant even though the probable cause statement did not indicate that an alternative was considered.
-This issue continued in this reporting period.
+In other words, those arrests were counted as compliant even if the probable cause statement did not indicate that an alternative was considered.
+This issue continued in this reporting period and was handled the same way as before.

-The second issue we encountered during the first three reporting periods was a large number of expunged cases for which arrest reports were unavailable.
+The second issue we encountered during the first five reporting periods and in the current period was a number of expunged cases for which arrest reports were unavailable.
 It was explained that pursuant to statute the Department was required to expunge the records of those who were arrested but were released without charges (referred to as RWOC cases).
-We sought these records because these cases are similar to the kind of cases that prompted the law suit that resulted in the Voluntary Agreement we are auditing.
+We sought these records because these cases are similar to the kind of cases that prompted the lawsuit that resulted in the Voluntary Agreement we are auditing.
 When the draft report of our first report was reviewed by the representatives of the plaintiffs, they pointed out that while the statute (Md.Code, Crim.
 Proc. §10-101) requires expungement in these cases, it further requires that the Department retain the record for three years.
 The Department, in response to our inquiry concerning this, stated that after expungement the records were not available through the Department's management information system.
-We indicated in our first three reports that during the next reporting period we would continue to seek access to these cases.
-During the current reporting period there has been a drop in number of these expunged cases.
-While during the last reporting period there were a total of 119 sampled cases that were expunged, during the current period the number of sampled cases that are reported as expunged totals 27.
-While in the past we were concerned that the large number of expunged cases would hamper our ability to accurately determine compliance, this concern is minimized as long as the number of expunged cases remains at these levels or lower.
+We indicated in our first four reports that during the subsequent reporting periods we would continue to seek access to these cases.
+During the last two reporting periods there was a drop in number of these expunged cases.
+While during the third reporting period there were a total of 119 sampled cases that were expunged, during the current period the number of sampled cases that are reported as expunged totals 18.
+While in the past we were concerned that the large number of expunged cases would hamper our ability to accurately determine compliance, this concern is minimized since the number of expunged cases remains low.
 Then and now the Department is not compliant with this task no matter how we handle the expunged cases5.

-The Department continues to contend that even if though they have access to the incident reports for the expunged cases that they cannot give them to us for two reasons: 1) the statement of probable cause in the incident report may be different from the final statement of probable cause; and 2) since the record has been expunged they cannot provide the auditor with a copy of the report that would identify the person arrested because that would violate the purpose of expungement.
+The Department continues to contend that even if they had access to the incident reports for the expunged cases that they could not give them to us for two reasons: 1) the statement of probable cause in the incident report may be different from the final statement of probable cause; and 2) since the record has been expunged they cannot provide the auditor with a copy of the report that would identify the person arrested because that would violate the purpose of expungement.
 Specifically, the Department has contended:

-5 During the current reporting period the Department used our review of cases that were not compliant to develop and offer new educational programs and materials for supervisors and officers in al police Districts.
+5 During the current reporting period the Department used our review of cases that were not compliant to develop and offer new educational programs and materials for supervisors and officers in all police Districts.